 As mentioned last week, even the best herbicide program is not enough to keep sandburs under control.
 The turfgrass must be strong and healthy so it is better suited to out-compete this pesky weed.
 This begins with proper fertility.
 As the name might imply, sandburs are usually a bigger problem on sandy soils.
-All else being equal, sandy soils do not retain water or nutrients as well as heavier soils, and are more likely to be low in key nutrients.
-Dry soils low in phosphorus seem to be especially prone to sandbur infestation.
+All else being equal, sandy soils do not retain water or nutrients as well as heavier soils and are more likely to be low in key nutrients.
+Dry soils low in phosphorus are especially prone to sandbur infestation.

 It is also important to note that nitrogen will move freely through a sandy soil with excess rainfall or irrigation, causing potential groundwater contamination.
 Lighter, frequent applications of nitrogen are preferable to heavier rates.
 Slow release nitrogen fertilizers are also helpful.

 Sometimes, sandburs can develop in small pockets throughout a landscape.
-Learn to look for these and hoe them out early before the seeds mature.
+Learn to identify these when small and pull or hoe them out early before the seeds mature.
 The seeds are the “stickers” and are mature when they turn brown and fall easily from the stem.
 Regular mowing before seedheads form is also beneficial.
 This also helps discourage these weeds in another way.
-By regularly mowing bermudagrass at a lower height, the turf becomes more dense, giving it a competitive edge against the weed.
+By regularly mowing bermudagrass at a lower height, the turf becomes denser, giving it a competitive edge against the weed.

-I hesitate to even mention this next suggestion, simply because it is so difficult to accomplish.
 The better you can contain sandburs to a given area, the better your chances of success will be.
+Consider mowing the areas infested with sandburs last taking care to clean your mower tires before the next mowing.
 While we generally discourage bagging clippings, in this case it is not a bad idea, especially if the seeds have been allowed to mature.

 This is a tough problem that requires consistency and patience.
 However, success is attainable.
-Just remember that seeds can remain viable in the soil for several years so continue with those herbicide programs as we discussed last week, even if you think you’ve eliminated them.
+Just remember that seeds can remain viable in the soil for several years so continue with those fertility and herbicide programs even if you think you’ve eliminated them.